doivglser/mindevenviro-fanciful/README.md

 ° Antivirus engine ClamAV and NIDS solution Snort.

-° Checks syntax with "python -m pgb", "perl -wc", "bash -xvn" and "php -l"
+° Checks syntax with "python -m pgb", "perl -wc", "bash -xvn" and "php -l".

 ° Changes MAC - addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - address.

-° Web surfing with Firefox-esr and local/web media experience with VLC
+° Web surfing with Firefox-esr and local/web media experience with VLC.

-° Restarts apache2, mysqld, sendmail,
+° Restarts apache2, mysqld, sendmail.

-° For programmers and administrators
+° For programmers and administrators.

 # TODO: